 GAUNTLET is located at Glover Wharf Marina in Beverly, MA.
 A map with the address to the boat are listed on our website in the “Contact” section.
 Departure times can also be found on the website in the “Schedule” section.

-In general, no, loading the boat the night before a trip or sleeping on the boat prior to departure is not permitted while we are docked in port.
+Loading the boat the night before a trip or sleeping on the boat prior to departure is not permitted while we are docked in home port.
 You may load the boat the night prior to the trip or sleep on the boat only with prior permission from the captains in advance of the charter.
 You may not sleep in your car in the parking lot at the marina without prior permission from the Harbormaster.
 For special trips such as overnighters with early morning departures, exceptions to this policy may be made on a case-by-case basis.

 We will do our best to go to the planned dive site, but we cannot guarantee the weather will allow us to get there.
 If the weather is bad, but not bad enough to cancel, we will go to the next best site based on the conditions.
 We do not permit cancellations because the destination has changed.
 Once you sign up, you are committed to wherever we ultimately go.
 You can choose not to go, but you will still be responsible for payment.
 We do not cancel dives just because the weather is bad and we must go elsewhere.
 Keep this in mind when signing up during less predictable times of the season if you’re heart is set on diving a specific location.